 The most common error is to cover a large area of the walls with some type of thin foam (50mm or less) or carpet/drapes.
-The problem is that these acoustic treatments are only suitable for absorbing higher frequencies, 500 hz and above.
+The problem is that these acoustic treatments are only suitable for absorbing higher frequencies, generally 500 hz and above.
 Widespread high frequency absorption creates a dramatic change to our perception of a room or space, as a consequence it sounds “acoustically treated”.
 As thin acoustic treatments will have no impact on lower frequencies, the result is a room that sounds extremely boomy and muddy, resonating freely at lower frequencies.
 The room will be acoustically unbalanced with short high frequency reverb times and long low frequency reverb times.

 Can be achieved by playing a track with a lot of low end that you are familiar with.
 My personal favorite test CD is Grace Jone’s version of “Private Life” from the “Warm Leatherette” album.
 It features Sly Dunbar on drums and Robbie Shakespeare on bass, recorded at Compass Point Studios in the Bahamas before the days of Pro Tools!
 (AC/DC also recorded “Back in Black” at Compass around the same time, and also features a great drum sound).
 Place a midline between your speakers to the back of the room.
-If you’re really keen you can run some masking tape on the floor, numbered at 20cm intervals for reference.
+If you’re really keen you can run some masking tape on the floor, numbered at 30cm intervals for reference.
 Put on your test CD and start listening with your chair placed about a metre from the speakers.
 Gradually move your chair back along the midline and notice how the acoustics of the room increasingly influence the sound from your speakers.
 Are there areas where the bass becomes quieter?
 Are there areas where the bass becomes louder?
 Is the bass better defined in some spots?
 Does it just sound bad anywhere you sit?
 This is also a good method to find the best listening position or “sweet spot”.
-In the home theatre environment it is probably important that the sound is acceptable in all the potential audience seating positions.
+In the home theatre environment it is important that the sound is acceptable in all the potential audience seating positions.

 Ultimately comes down to personal taste and requirements.
 Broadband panels at the first reflection points are generally essential and dramatically improve the focus, clarity and imaging of the speakers.
 First reflection points can be located by placing a mirror on the wall.
 The position at which you can see the speakers is also the acoustic reflection point.
 Bass traps are best placed behind the speakers but can also be installed in the ceiling or rear corners.